jiaamasum/gub-academic/LAB-04/README.md

-We have implements a modified K-Means clustering algorithm using **Manhattan distance**.
+I have implements a modified K-Means clustering algorithm using **Manhattan distance**.

 - 100 random Cartesian points are generated.
 - 10 random initial cluster centers are generated.